At the end of the session, participants will be able to:

 alternative hypothesis: true location shift is not equal to 0

-b) Champagne as exposure of interest, stratified by having eaten orzo
+b) Champagne as exposure of interest, stratified by having eaten pasta

 Are there any indications to make you think there may be effect modification and/or confounding?